avast/wanna-ml/docs/tutorial/pipeline.md

 When WANNA runs a pipeline from local it will,

 1. build & push the component containers to Google Docker registry
-2. compile the kubeflow pipelinem upload to gcs the pipeline kubeflow json spec
+2. compile the kubeflow pipeline and upload to gcs the resulting pipeline json spec
-3. compile and upload to gcs wanna manifest
+3. compile and upload to gcs wanna manifest that allows to run the pipeline from anywhere
 4. Trigger the pipeline run and print its dashboard url and running state

-Assuming we are on `✔ Compiling pipeline pipeline-tutorial-pipeline` succeeded we can now actually run the pipeline from our local environment assuming your GCP project is dedicated to `DEV` or you are using cloud-lab project as mentioned earlier.
+Assuming we are on `✔ Compiling pipeline pipeline-tutorial-pipeline` succeeded we can now actually run the pipeline.

 ```bash
 wanna pipeline run --name pipeline-tutorial-pipeline --params pipeline/params.yaml --version dev --sync